denizcangi/MarsRoverGame_Project/README.md

 # MarsRoverGame_Project
 Sabanci University Fall 2020-2021 Term CS405 3D Mars Rover Collusion Project

+In this Mars Rover Game, I used OpenGL which is a cross-language, cross-platform application programming interface for rendering 2D and 3D vector graphics.
+Also in the project I used GLFW 3.3.2 OpenGL library.
+For OpenGL loading library (OpenGL function loader) I used GLAD.
+Also you need glm to run the game.

 To play the game:

 UP, DOWN, RIGHT, LEFT buttons of the keyboard move the rover and the camera moves with the rover.